CD2 · transactional email

 Tenant isolation is in the schema, not in a middleware you hope nobody forgets to apply.

 Every email, every API key, every domain, every deliverability event in CD2 is partitioned by a team_id column at the data layer.
 There is no cross-team read path to turn off, because there was never one to begin with.
-An API key is, by default, scoped to the team that issued it — and can additionally be bound to a specific subset of that team’s domains, so a credential you hand to a single client project is structurally incapable of sending as a sibling client.
+An API key is, by default, scoped to the team that issued it — and can additionally be bound to a specific subset of that team's domains, so a credential you hand to a single client project is structurally incapable of sending as a sibling client.
 The scope check runs at the API boundary on every request, before a send is ever accepted.
 This is not a middleware convention that a future refactor could quietly undo.
-It’s a schema fact.
-Everything CD2 does — the SDK, the dashboard, the deliverability pipeline — rests on it.
+It's a schema fact.

 Schema